TABLE OF CONTENTS

 Details

-Using the same IDP for multiple CustomerGauge Platforms
+Using the same IdP for multiple CustomerGauge Platforms

-You can use the same IDP for multiple CustomerGauge Platforms.
-Just configure the same settings in the other platform(s) using the steps above
+You can use the same IdP for multiple CustomerGauge Platforms.
+Just configure the same settings in the other platform(s) using the steps above.

 Direct access for SSO Users

 Your users may want to have the ability to log into CustomerGauge directly (not via SSO) using a username and password.
 As you saw in point 4 above, some of your users might have already had direct access prior to accessing CustomerGauge via SSO.
 However, if you have users who have only ever accessed CustomerGauge via SSO, they won't have direct access to CustomerGauge (yet).
 If they would like (not mandatory), they can also set up a direct access username and password with CustomerGauge from their "My Profile" page.
-This could be helpful in situations where the IDP you are using for SSO has an outage or your users get locked out of their IDP and need to access CG urgently.
+This could be helpful in situations where the IdP you are using for SSO has an outage or your users get locked out of their IdP and need to access CG urgently.

 Deleting SSO Users

 Users who have SSO access to CustomerGauge cannot be deleted, but you can deactivate them.
 Deactivating users both prevents them from accessing CustomerGauge and also does not count towards your overall, contractual user license limit.
-We don't allow deletion of SSO users because the user would just end up being created again if they attempted to log into CustomerGauge from the IDP, unless you were to have deleted them or revoked their access from the IDP itself as well.
+We don't allow deletion of SSO users because the user would just end up being created again if they attempted to log into CustomerGauge from the IdP, unless you were to have deleted them or revoked their access from the IdP itself as well.
 Deactivation, therefore, is how you both prevent users from logging into CustomerGauge via SSO as well as maintaining your contractual user limit.

 Handling SSO Users in your User Manager